GLOBAL MARKETS-World shares cheer China data, as central banks line up | Headlines

 GLOBAL MARKETS-World shares cheer China data, as central banks line up

-The euro stood at $1.0902 at 1222 GMT, having eased 0.5% last week and away from a top of $1.0963.
-Earlier in the day, Asian markets closed higher after Chinese data beat expectations.
+Global stocks jumped on Monday while Treasury yields crept higher as investors looked ahead to a raft of central bank meetings this week that could see the end of free money in Japan and a blueprint for U.S. rate cuts this year.

-Wall Street futures ticked up ahead of a raft of central bank meetings this week that could see the end of free money in Japan and a slower glide path for U.S. rate cuts.
-At 1215 GMT, S&P 500 e-minis EScv1 were up 40 points, or 0.8%, and Nasdaq 100 e-minis NQcv1 were up about 219 points, or 1.2%.
+Global stocks jumped on Monday while Treasury yields crept higher as investors looked ahead to a raft of central bank meetings this week that could see the end of free money in Japan and a blueprint for U.S. rate cuts this year.
+By 1453 GMT, MSCI's broadest index of stocks jumped 0.69%, helped in part by upbeat industrial output and retail sales data from China.

+In the United States, the Dow Jones Industrial Average rose 0.36%, the S&P 500 gained 1.07%, and the Nasdaq Composite added 1.62%.
+"The market focus is very much on the start of rate cuts.
+Not that the Fed is expected to cut at this meeting, but any clues Chair Powell might offer for when the first rate cut could come," said Chris Low, Chief Economist at FHN Financial.

-The U.S. Federal Reserve is considered certain to keep rates at 5.25-5.5%, but there is a possibility it might signal a higher-for-longer outlook on policy, given the stickiness of inflation at both consumer and producer levels.
-"Recent U.S. data indicate gradual steps towards increasing inflation risks," Dana Malas, a strategist at SEB Bank, said in a note.
+The U.S. Federal Reserve, which ends its policy meeting on Wednesday, is considered certain to keep rates at 5.25-5.5%, and investors mostly expect the Fed to begin cutting rates by June or July.
+However, some analysts have warned of the possibility that the Fed might signal a higher-for-longer outlook on policy, given the stickiness of inflation at both consumer and producer levels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)